Roblox/rodux/docs/api-reference.md

 ```

 ## Middleware
-Rodux ships with several middlewares that address common use-cases.
+Rodux ships with several middleware that address common use-cases.

-### loggerMiddleware
+### Rodux.loggerMiddleware
 ```lua
 loggerMiddleware(outputFunction = print) -> middlewareFunction
 ```
 A middleware that logs actions and the new state that results from them.
-It is exposed as `Rodux.loggerMiddleware`.

 This middleware supports changing the output function.
 By default, it is `print`, and state changes are printed to the output.
 As a consequence of this, `loggerMiddleware` must be called when using it: